|

 photographers are not as judicious in their assertions of fact.

-opinion as to whether a release is (or is not) required for any given
+If the photographer asserts his opinion as to whether a release is

-up taking his word for it and gets into trouble.
+legal jeopardy if the publisher ends up taking his word for it and gets

 Most photographers assume that the conservative assumption is always the